-- If you have that one family heirloom Christmas ornament that everyone treasures, write down the story of it this year.
-Laminate it and keep it in your Christmas boxes so that future grandkids can know the story, too.
-You think you’ll remember but the details fade over time and one day you’ll be pushing up daisies, unable to tell any more stories except those you’ve recorded with your pen.
+- If you havea family heirloom Christmas ornament that everyone treasures, write down the story of it this year.
+Where did it come from?
+Whose it is?
+Laminate the story and keep it in your Christmas boxes so that future grand-kids can know the story, too.
+You think you’ll remember, but the details fade over time.
+One day you’ll be pushing up daisies, unable to tell any more stories except those you’ve recorded with your pen.
 Cheery thought.
-If its cheer you’re looking for, you may want to check out the Homemade Christmas series that will be running in November.
-Learn how to start your own homemade Christmas traditions that future generations will enjoy.
-And tell stories about…so make it good.

-- If you’re children are online, you can contact far away family members using Skype or something similar to fact find and just to chat.
+- Contact far away family members using Skype, or something similar to fact find and just to chat.
 I love for my children to have wholesome, loving mentors outside of my home.
-I want them to love me, of course, but after awhile they get tired of the sound of my voice (we homeschool, so they hear my voice a lot).
-If Aunt Christine can teach my oldest how to crochet and tell her to brush her teeth then suddenly those things become the awesomest things to do.
+I want them to love me, of course, but after awhile they get tired of the sound of my voice.
+We homeschool, so they hear my voice a lot.
+If my aunt, Christine, can teach my oldest how to crochet and tell her to brush her teeth, then suddenly those things become the awesomest things to do.
 My Aunt Christine is pretty awesome, after all.

 - Make a list with your child of all the characteristics of your family members that you admire.
-Pick one to work on and then write a note to that family member conveying your gratitude for being so swell.
+Pick one to work on acquiring yourselves this week.
+Write a note to that inspiring family member conveying your gratitude for being so swell.
 This activity focuses on the positive that’s there in your family.
-Families are messy and not all are happy but there’s bound to be someone, somewhere in your family tree that is the one you want to be like.
+Families are messy and not all are happy, but there’s bound to be someone, somewhere in your family tree that is the one you want to be like.

 - If your family prays, make a list of those family members who might need some extra prayers said in their behalf.
-Children are very naturally self absorbed and praying (or sending positive thoughts out into the universe, if you’re not a formal pray-er) is a great way to teach them by spiritual repetition that there ARE things more important than them.
-This is an important lesson for anyone to learn but a homestead kid really needs to live it because cows have to be milked, eggs must be gathered and food has to be preserved whether you feel like it or not.
-Its not all about them; we do all this because of them – so that they can take care of themselves and others, one day.
+Children are very naturally self-absorbed.
+Praying (or sending positive thoughts out into the universe, if you’re not a formal pray-er) is a great way to teach them by spiritual repetition that there ARE things more important than them.
+This is an important lesson for anyone to learn.
+However, a homestead kid really needs to live it because cows have to be milked, eggs must be gathered and food has to be preserved whether you feel like it or not.
+Its not all about them.
+We do all this because of them – so that they can take care of themselves and others, one day.

 Genealogy for our Culture